zuozhenggh/learning-library/solutions-library/ocvs/extend-app-to-oci/extend-app-to-oci.md

         ![](./images/400_79.png " ")

     6. We will now add our oscommerce application as the backend to this load balancer.
-CLick on **Backend Sets** on the panel to the left.
+Click on **Backend Sets** on the panel to the left.

         ![](./images/400_81.png " ")